Saphiretrolet11/IoT_project/README.md

    - Make sure your Pico WH is connected to your PC using USB.
    - Go back to the Pymakr extension, click on “add devices”, and select your device.
    - Click the lightning icon.
-   - Click the Start Development Mode to upload your code to the Pico WH (it will be updated everytime you save your code).
+   - Click the Start Development Mode button to start uploading your code to the Pico WH (it will be updated everytime you save your code).
    - You are now ready to begin!.

  ### 3. Download Necessary Drivers.